-To do a DP transmitter level calculation, your meter setup will determine the math needed to find the level in the tank.
+To do a DP transmitter level calculation (DP stands for differential pressure), your meter setup will determine the math needed to find the level in the tank.
 You can find it using the Pascal equation for hydrostatic pressure: P = ρ*g*h

 ρ = density of the liquid